A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: SRL Benchmarks

-\paragraph{FrameNet.} The FrameNet dataset \cite{DBLP:conf/acl/BakerFL98} is a large lexical resource that provides detailed semantic annotations based on the Frame Semantics theory \cite{lowe1997frame,fillmore2006frame}.
+The FrameNet dataset~\citep{DBLP:conf/acl/BakerFL98} is a large lexical resource that provides semantic annotations based on the Frame Semantics theory~\citep{lowe-1997-frame,fillmore2006frame}.
+Frame Semantics, developed by~\citet{fillmore1976frame} from his earlier Case Grammar work, holds that word meanings are intelligible only against the structured background knowledge, or frames, that they evoke, a view now central to cognitive linguistics.
+The theoretical grounding of Frame Semantics draws on converging evidence from cognitive psychology and linguistics~\citep{marshall1995schemas,wagoner2013bartlett} that human conceptual knowledge is organized around event schemas and participant roles, lending the framework ontological coherence without fully dismissing feature-based accounts of meaning.
+This foundation directly motivates FrameNet, where each frame encodes a conceptually coherent scenario and its associated frame elements define the roles that participants characteristically fill, providing the ontological backbone for SRL.
 It consists of frames, which represent conceptual structures of events, situations, or activities, and frame elements, which are the roles participants play within these frames (such as Agent, Theme, Recipient, etc.).
-Each word (typically verbs, nouns, and adjectives) is associated with one or more frames and the roles it fills in context.
+Each word (verbs, nouns, and adjectives) is associated with one or more frames and the roles it fills in context.
 FrameNet's annotations help in tasks like SRL, machine translation, and information extraction by offering rich, structured semantic information that connects syntax to meaning.
 It is widely used in computational linguistics, with resources available for multiple languages and formats for research and application development.
-Currently, FrameNet has more than 13,000 lexical units, units with 7,000 data annotated in more than 1,000 hierarchically related semantic frames \cite{ruppenhofer2016framenet}.
+Currently, FrameNet contains over 13,000 lexical units annotated with more than 1,200 hierarchically related semantic frames~\citep{ruppenhofer2016framenet}.
+However, FrameNet's frame-specific role labels limit cross-frame generalizability, and its coverage of the verbal lexicon remains incomplete.
+Inspired by FrameNet's frame semantics, \citet{di-fabio-etal-2019-verbatlas} introduced VerbAtlas, a manually-crafted resource that clusters all 13,767 WordNet verbal synsets into 466 semantically-coherent frames with a compact, cross-frame inventory of 25 explicit semantic roles, achieving full coverage of the English verbal lexicon while preserving role interpretability.
+Building on VerbAtlas, \citet{navigli-etal-2024-nounatlas} further extended this framework to nominal predicates by introducing NounAtlas, which maps over 10,000 nominal synsets from WordNet into the same VerbAtlas frames, enabling unified SRL over both verbal and nominal predicates within a single coherent inventory.